NoromTin/Blender3D_particle_system_perfomance_test/README.md

 Requirements:
 1. .py file editing experience
 1. installed Blender app (tested on Blender v3.5, v4.0)
-2. 400mb ram per logical core (num of cores used in test can be limited with configuration part, but full cores access running is prefferable)
+2. 400mb ram per logical core (num of cores used in test can be limited with configuration, but all cores access running is prefferable)

 Quick start:
 1. check os python 3 libs